How Many Loans Can You Have At Once?

 Should I always read the terms and conditions of any loan before signing the agreement?

-Can the type of loan I’m applying for affect the number of loans I can have at one time?
+Can the type of loan I’m applying for affect how many loans I can have at one time?

 Yes, the type of loan can influence the number of loans you can have.
 Some types of loans, like mortgages or auto loans, may have different policies compared to personal loans or credit cards.